-(Includes those cited in Plan Discussion Paper, August 2016)
+(Includes those cited in the Discussion Paper for the Next Regional Transportation Plan, August 2016)

 Delbosc, A. Delay or forgo?
 A Closer Look at Youth Driver Licensing Trends in the United States and Australia.
 Transportation: 1-8.
 2016.

 Fuller, S., and Vosko, L. F. Temporary Employment and Social Inequality in Canada: Exploring Intersections of Gender, Race and Immigration Status.
 Social Indicators Research 88(1): 31-50.
 2008.